michaelgrosner/tribeca/README.md

 ```
  $ git clone ssh://git@github.com/ctubio/Krypto-trading-bot K
  $ cd K
- $ cp etc/K.json.dist etc/K.json
- $ vim etc/K.json
- $ make start
+ $ make install
+ $ vim K.sh
 ```

-See [configuration](https://github.com/ctubio/Krypto-trading-bot/tree/master/etc#configuration-options) section while setting up the configuration options in your new config file `etc/K.json`.
+See [configuration](https://github.com/ctubio/Krypto-trading-bot/tree/master/etc#configuration-options) section while setting up the configuration options in your new config file `K.sh`.

-`make start` will run `K.sh` in the background using [screen](https://www.decf.berkeley.edu/help/unix/screen.html).
-But also it will auto run `make install` to compile the application in `app` folder if it was not already done before.

-To see the output, attach the screen with `make screen`.
+Once the config file is ready, execute `./K.sh` (or `make start` to run `K.sh` in the background using [screen](https://www.decf.berkeley.edu/help/unix/screen.html); to see the output, attach the screen with `make screen`).

 Feel free to run `make stop` or `make restart` anytime, and don't forget to [read the fucking manual](https://github.com/ctubio/Krypto-trading-bot/blob/master/MANUAL.md).

-Alternatively, is possible to simply run `./K.sh` (without make), but first the application needs to be installed.

 Troubleshooting: